Disconnect: How Universities Isolate Themselves from the Public

 "The walls have come up.
 They're much thicker now," he said, "You don't want faculty going off campus.
 They have to stay in the ivory tower, right?
 'It's a conflict of interest for you to go and to work in the community and we forbid it.'"

-By focusing more on getting grants for studies that don’t apply to real life and by keeping faculty from working with the community, universities risk becoming isolated places that don’t meet society's needs.
+By focusing more on getting grants for studies that don’t apply to real life and by keeping faculty from working with the community, universities risk becoming further isolated places that don’t meet society's needs.

 To learn more, see the full interview with Dr. Matthew Draper below.